Short-term Missions Short-term Missions Short-term Missions

 Ballarat, Victoria

 Ballarat is in Victoria, about 1.5 hours drive from Melbourne.
 According to 2016 Census, Mandarin-speaking Chinese of the region is about 830.
 There are Federation University Australia, Australian Catholic University and flying academy which attracts not only students but also immigrants from Mainland China.
 CCMA first sent May Kwong as home missionary to Ballarat in 2008 to build up a Fellowship with more than 30 attendances.
 It was adopted by Wendouree Baptist Church in 2017 and now the ministry in Ballarat is taken care of by Pastor May Chong.
+Now, May Kwong helps to train the lay leaders after May Chong finished with her ministry there.

-Orange, New South Wales
+Dubbo, New South Wales

 Children Ministry